 - If you are a vegetarian or have special food allergies, let the staff of Medieval Times Atlanta know when you book your tickets and they can make accommodations for you.

 - Drinks: Beverage options are water, Pepsi, or tea (you can ask for diet Pepsi and they’ll bring it to you).
 If your child doesn’t want either, bring a juice box or two.
 There is a huge bar that serves both adult and kiddie cocktails but beware, it is expensive.

 - Free Under 3: Children under three can sit on your lap for free if they eat off your plate.
 Depending on your appetite, that could be a fine solution, portions really are large

 - Utensils: One of the attractions of Medieval Times Atlanta is eating with your hands.
 If you just can’t handle that, they will offer utensils if you ask.
 With so much action going on in front of you, some small folks forget about eating.
 If that’s the case, ask for a to-go box so you’ve got something to feed the kids when they pronounce they’re hungry as soon as you get to the car.

-- The Dungeon Museum The museum showcases Medieval torture devices (you could call it Medevil Times) and was quite interesting and a reasonable $1 to get in (and then another $1 to get out).
-Explanations of how each device was used accompanies the piece.
-However, it was bit much for my 7 year-old who left half-way through.
+- The Museum of Torture: The museum showcases Medieval torture devices and was quite interesting and a reasonable $2.
+Explanations of how each device was used accompany the piece.
+However, it was a bit much for my 7-year-old who left half-way through.
 I admit, it was quite disturbing, yet interesting all at the same time.